domotz/slate/source/index.html.md

 <span class='dmt-method'>`GET /area`</span>

-Returns all the areas of a Company
+Returns all the areas of a Company.
+Note: This API is restricted to users on the Enterprise Plan.
+Please contact <a href="mailto:sales@domotz.com">sales@domotz.com</a> to learn more.

 > Example responses